petersen-lab/.github/profile/README.md

-## Welcome to the Petersen Lab GitHub repositories 👋
+# Welcome to the Petersen Lab GitHub repositories 👋

 # 👩‍💻 Useful resources
 * petersen-lab-book

-# Matlab
+# 🌈 Contribution guidelines - new users

+## Projects
+Create a private repository for your projects

+## Matlab code for the PetersenLab at UCPH
 Dependencies and other related tools

 ## Our repos